xinhao128/expo-nordic-dfu/README.md

 This project was highly inspired by the original React Native project at [Pilloxa/react-native-nordic-dfu](https://github.com/Pilloxa/react-native-nordic-dfu).
 We continued the work so it functions with modern [Expo](http://expo.dev/) projects that use [Expo Modules](https://docs.expo.dev/modules/overview/).

-This module allows you to perform a Device Firmware Update (DFU) for Nordic Semiconductors on Expo React Native bridgeless projects.
+This module allows you to perform a Secure Device Firmware Update (DFU) for Nordic Semiconductors on Expo React Native bridgeless projects.
 It wraps the official libraries at [NordicSemiconductor/Android-DFU-Library](https://github.com/NordicSemiconductor/Android-DFU-Library) and [NordicSemiconductor/IOS-DFU-Library](https://github.com/NordicSemiconductor/IOS-DFU-Library).
+This will not support Legacy DFU out of the box!

 Our intention is to maintain this code for modern Expo projects only.
-We will not officially support old Expo SDKs.
-Please keep in mind the our availability to maintain this fork is limited and is based on our project needs.
+We will not officially support old Expo SDKs or old Nordic SDKs.
+Please keep in mind the our availability to maintain is limited and is based on our project needs.

 This project does not provide an interface for scanning/connecting devices via BLE.
 Check the example app for libraries that can do that.